814-113 THAI GEOGRAPHY

 INTRODUCTORY PRESENTATIONS AND PHOTO ALBUMS

-- A Case for Teaching Thai Geography in English – 3MB
+- A Case for Teaching Thai Geography in English – 2mb pdf

-- Intro to Karst Topography, with Emphasis on the Andaman Coast, Thailand – 37MB PDF
+- Intro to Karst Topography and the Andaman Coast, Thailand – 18mb pdf

-- Intro to Map Projections – 12MB PDF
+- Intro to Map Projections – 6mb pdf

-- Intro to Map Types and Themes, with Emphasis on Thailand – 16MB PDF
+- Intro to Map Types and Themes (Emphasis on Thailand) – 8mb pdf

 - Koh Yao Noi, Phang Nga – Google Photos